 Prescribing plants is one of the oldest health sciences out there.
 Many plants have beneficial and powerful components in them.

 Standardizing Botanical Supplements for Consistency (Quality)

-The biggest concern regarding these substances is that they are not all the same. they are not created equal.
-This is due to them truly depending on the soil in which they are grown in, and the way in which they are harvested.
-If you want consistent content within, you have to be consistent in these processes.
+The biggest concern regarding these substances is that they are different.
+They are not created equal.
+This is due to them truly depending on the soil in which they are grown and how they are harvested.
+You must be consistent in these processes if you want consistent content.
 The manufacturing process is one of the things that has to be looked at more so now.